Beltus/blog/_sc/2020-08-27-build-powerful-mental-attitude.md

 Here is a possible silver lining.
 At least you'll get to sleep peacefully without someone snoring in your ears like a pig in labor.
 That counts for something right?
 Keep searching for more good and soon you're going to start feeling good.

-But this is enough to become a powerful optimist.
+But this isn't enough to become a powerful optimist.

 ## 2\.
 Seek the Valuable Lesson in Every Setback and Difficulty.